 When to visit

 Honestly?
 There’s no bad time of year to visit wine country.
 The high season is typically between the late spring through the late fall (you’ll see hotel prices going up starting in April and stay up through November), but things really hit their peak in the late summer, when harvest kicks off.
 Assume that August through mid-October will have both warm temps and high prices.
-Winter is considered the quiet season, pricing wise.
+Winter is considered the quiet season, both pricing and traffic wise.
+It’s probably my personal favorite time of year to go up.

 Assuming you’re coming from San Francisco, there are two driving routes to get up to Napa.
 In both instances, you get to cross a big, pretty bridge!
 With the first, you can drive north over the Golden Gate Bridge, into Marin County.
 You then take Highway 37, turn left at Highway 121, right on 121/Highway 12, then left on Highway 29.
 With this route, I’ve found that traffic is usually pretty good, except on some evenings, when traffic can back up on Highway 37 before the Highway 121 turn.
 Assume it’ll take you a little more than an hour to get there from San Francisco (however, Joe and I once made it from the Inner Richmond to Bouchon in 50 minutes.
 We had a reservation we couldn’t miss!).